wilfredinni/python-cheatsheet/docs/builtin/zip.md

 ## Other Usecases

-The zip function in Python is used to combine two or more iterables (like lists or tuples) into a single iterable of tuples.
+The zip function in Python combines multiple iterables into a single iterable of tuples.

 ```python
 # Combining three lists